Campus News

 The center’s goal is to enhance the quantitative and scientific problem-solving skills of Oberlin’s science and math majors through faculty curricular development, workshops, and student peer-led activities, areas that are central to the HHMI project’s goal of improving science teaching and student learning in the sciences.

-“HHMI recognizes that the development of strong quantitative problem-solving skills is critical for students to succeed both as STEM majors and throughout their future careers in the increasingly interdisciplinary worlds of science and medicine,” says Oberlin’s HHMI program director Jason Belitisky, associate professor of chemistry and biochemistry.
+“HHMI recognizes that the development of strong quantitative problem-solving skills is critical for students to succeed both as STEM majors and throughout their future careers in the increasingly interdisciplinary worlds of science and medicine,” says Oberlin’s HHMI program director Jason Belitsky, associate professor of chemistry and biochemistry.

 Like a Writing Center, but for STEM